rzarr/SLIPPER-docs/README.md

 **N.B.: To run on the Bologna Tier3, it is mandatory to call the right version of python, i.e. "python3"**

-From this version, it is also possible to reconstruct different runs acquirede with the TDAQ in parallel using the python script src/ReconstructMultipleRuns.py
+From this version, it is also possible to reconstruct different runs acquired with the TDAQ in parallel using the python script src/ReconstructMultipleRuns.py

 ```
 >> python src/ReconstructMultipleRuns.py [OPTION]